 4. Are you worried that your mom or dad might be over-exerting themselves with housework?

-At Alvita Care, we have a needs assessment tool that helps identify signs that your elderly loved one might benefit from home care.
-For example, when you go and visit your elderly parents and start noticing that their food is stale, their house isn’t kept up, or that their mail is piling up, these can be basic signs that a caregiver is in need.
-When you notice that your elderly mom walks with a limp and reaches for railings more often than usual, or that she is calling significantly more or less than she used to, this can mean that it is time for your elderly parents to have a caregiver.
+At Alvita Care, we have a needs assessment tool that helps identify signs that your elderly loved one might benefit from home care services.
+For example, when you visit your elderly parents and start noticing that their food is stale, their house isn’t kept up, or their mail is piling up, these can be basic signs that a caregiver is in need.
+When you notice that your elderly mom walks with a limp and reaches for railings more often than usual or that she is calling significantly more or less than she used to, this can mean that it is time for your elderly parents to have a caregiver.

-Remember that hiring a caregiver is not a simple one-time decision but varies depending on your elderly loved-one’s needs.
-At Alvita Care, you can easily vary the amount of hours that the caregiver works with your elderly parent as their needs change.
+Remember that hiring a home caregiver is not a simple one-time decision but varies depending on your elderly loved one’s needs.
+At Alvita Care, you can easily vary the number of hours that the caregiver works with your elderly parent as their needs change.
 For example, when your elderly mom is being discharged from a hospital, chances are she will need many hours of care.
 As she begins to regain her strength, she can gradually decrease the hours of care she receives.
 The reverse is also true.
-If your mom becomes increasingly nervous while at home alone, adding more care giving hours can help alleviate her anxiety.
+If your mom becomes increasingly nervous while at home alone, adding more caregiving hours can help alleviate her anxiety.